 But, that’s not the only thing you need to do to become an entrepreneur.
 While each entrepreneur is the owner of a small business, not each owner is an entrepreneur.

-8 Tips for How to Become an Entrepreneur
+Eight Tips for How to Become an Entrepreneur

 Tip 1: Take Your Stand

 If you’re not satisfied with the ongoing circumstances, know that only you can fix them.
-It’s no use blaming the economy, your partner or your boss.
+It’s no use blaming the economy, your partner, or your boss.
 The change will happen only when you take a determined step to make it happen.

 Tip 2: Find the Right Business for Yourself

 Do what you know: Were you laid off?
 Or need a change?
-Reflect on work you did for others in the past.
-Then think of how can you bundle those skills and present them as your product/service.
+Reflect on the work you did for others in the past.
+Then think of how can you bundle those skills and present them as your own product/service.

 Do What Others Do: Study other businesses which fascinate you.
 On identifying a suitable business, emulate it.